 Review of the Year 2025 - the highlights reel edition

-/My colleague Dan Cable talks about the value of keeping a personal highlights reel.
+My colleague Dan Cable talks about the value of keeping a personal highlights reel.
 Mine usually combines the bloopers with the magical moments, but 2025 felt unusually golden from start to finish.
+There is a lot of anxiety in the world, but I remain blessed by the whole range of things and people - work, family, friends that make the process of sitting down and writing a review of the year more fun this year than for a while.

 The year began with genuine professional pride: the SEP programme at LBS helped elevate our Open Programmes to a #1 global ranking in the Financial Times.
 We also welcomed our 30th Women’s Scholar, made possible by the generosity of an earlier cohort, which felt like a quiet yet meaningful moment of continuity and impact.

+More travel: I celebrated my birthday in Rome and had a long weekend in Singapore.
 Australia brought joy in abundance: the sunset over the ocean air in Perth, the Storm playing in Melbourne, and the Aussie Pink Floyd performing at the Sydney Opera House.
-I celebrated my birthday in Rome and had a long weekend in Singapore.
+At some point, I must share the story of the chicken sandwich I had in Melbourne.
+It changed me.

-I wandered through music-filled nights—The Boxer Rebellion at Koko, Mike Dawes in Shepherd’s Bush, Steven Wilson at The Palladium —and felt immense pride hearing Mrs D sing with the RCS at the Albert Hall, as well as at St Albans and Southwark Cathedrals.
-Albums and records were good with Spotify and Apple Music doing the maths, and the ten most listened to records were: Stephen Wilson, Chelsea McGough, Electric Penguins, The Slow Readers Club, Beirut, Meer, Boy & Bear, A.D.K.O.B, Far Caspian and Big Big Train.
+I stumbled through music-filled nights—The Boxer Rebellion at Koko, Mike Dawes in Shepherd’s Bush, Steven Wilson at The Palladium, Paul McCartney (watched from a Box), and I felt immense pride hearing Mrs D sing with the RCS at the Albert Hall, as well as at St Albans and Southwark Cathedrals.
+Albums and records were good with Spotify and Apple Music doing the maths, and the ten most listened to records were: Stephen Wilson, Chelsea McGough, Electric Penguins, The Slow Readers Club, Beirut, Meer, Boy & Bear, A.D.K.O.B, Far Caspian and Stereolab.

-There were some wonderfully eclectic pleasures: the World Darts final, Sam Fender at the London Stadium, becoming Hogan Certified, hosting alumni at the Festival of Minds, a memorable weekend at Folk by The Oak, Richard Hawley singing under the stars in Regent’s Park, lunch at The Pig at Coombe, and—evidence of good intentions—joining a new gym.
-There was also the familiar pain of watching England fall to Australia in the Ashes, balanced by a satisfyingly moderate moshing session at The Slow Readers Club in Islington.
+There were some wonderfully eclectic pleasures: fusing sport and music: the messy nightclub vibe of a World Darts final, Sam Fender at the London Stadium.
+Other moments: becoming Hogan Certified, hosting alumni at the Festival of Minds, a memorable weekend at Folk by The Oak, Richard Hawley singing under the stars in Regent’s Park, lunch at The Pig at Coombe, and—evidence of some good intentions—joining a new gym.
+There was also the familiar pain of watching England get clobbered by Australia in the Ashes in December, balanced by a satisfyingly moderate moshing session at The Slow Readers Club in Islington.

-I am sure I have missed many things, though overall, a year full of momentum, music, ideas, connection—and more than enough moments worth replaying.
+I am sure I have missed many things, though overall, a year full of momentum, music, ideas, connection, and more than enough moments worth replaying.
 Onwards to 2026.
+Maybe book Two of The Questor series?
+Hmmm.

 ALBUM of the YEAR: